johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 #### Distributed functions are implicitly `async throws` when called cross-actor

-Similarily to how any `actor` function is *implicitly* asynchronous if called from outside the actor (sometimes called a "cross-actor call"), distributed functions are implicitly asynchronous _and throwing_.
+Similarly to how any `actor` function is *implicitly* asynchronous if called from outside the actor (sometimes called a "cross-actor call"), distributed functions are implicitly asynchronous _and throwing_.
 This is because a distributed function represents a potentially remote call, and any remote call may fail due to various reasons not present in single-process programming.
 Connections can fail, transport layer timeouts and heartbeats may signal that the call should be considered failed etc.

 This implicit throwing behavior is in addition to whether or not the function itself is declared as throwing.
 The below snippet shows the implicit effects applied to distributed functions when called from the outside: